Search

 A proper workplace investigation involves more than just asking a few questions.
 Investigations require careful planning and diligent execution to ensure they are effective.

-Join CalChamber’s employment law experts for an intensive seminar that provides hands-on experience conducting a workplace investigation from start to finish, including:
+Join CalChamber’s employment law experts for an intensive seminar that puts the legal requirements into practice with a mock investigation that provides hands-on experience conducting a workplace investigation from start to finish, including:

 • Reviewing the legal requirements for investigations.